-For ISOs (and other international standards) that don't have a British equivalent, we use the IHS Engineering Workbench database to provide access.
-If you cannot find the standard you require because, for instance, it doesn't have a British implementation, send the details to email@example.com.
+If you cannot find the standard because, for instance, it doesn't have a British implementation, send the details to email@example.com.
 Where possible, we will add the requested standard to the database IHS Engineering Workbench.

-Current ASTM Standards are now available directly from ASTM Digital Library.
+Current ASTM Standards are now available directly from ASTM Compass.

-The ASTM Digital Library is also available for technical content covering a wide range of materials and industries, including Special Technical Publications, manuals, technical papers and journals here.
+The ASTM Compass is also available for technical content covering a wide range of materials and industries, including Special Technical Publications, manuals, technical papers and journals.

 For standards produced by organisations not referred to elsewhere on this page follow these two steps: